eda-ricercatore/admin-notes/skill-set/domain-specific/lower-level-sw-dev/web-dev.md

 	- Aware of but not reliant on object oriented and component-based JavaScript Frameworks (React, Angular, Ember, Bootstrap, etc.)
 + Excellent solid understanding of Apache Pulsar, RabbitMQ, or Apache Kafka.
 + skill set:
+	- Software Engineer - Full Stack
+	- The Splunk Analytic Apps team follows a lean process that focuses on empowering our engineers.
+Our Platform is an analytics-driven SIEM that solves a wide range of security analytics and security operations use cases like security monitoring, advanced threat detection, compliance, and incident investigations.
+	- We need strong engineers to address the next set of data challenges that include real-time streaming data processing, cloud migrations, and integration of disparate and distributed data sources.
+That's where you come in!
+	- As a Software Engineer, you will work with the team to develop insightful user experiences for the data analytics platform.
+You will deliver these features to meet the ever-increasing scalability, performance, and security requirements; while designing and developing with an eye on reliability and high availability.
+	- Contribute to the design and development of multiple features in the ultra-high performance system, processing immense amounts of data.
+	- Participate in the development of project timelines, implementation design specifications, system flow diagrams, documentation, testing and ongoing support of systems.
+	- Pay extra attention to non-functional requirements (Performance, Scalability, Reliability, High Availability).
+	- Take the scale and performance of the product using Splunk platform innovations, open-source, and cloud tools and technologies.
+	- Work in an Agile environment and follow scrum practices.
+	- Receive guidance from Senior engineers/architects for current and strategic features.
+	- Help identify and develop ways to improve our team's efficiency by expanding on our existing tools and processes while keeping product quality top of mind.
+	- Collaborate with members of our team to enhance frameworks and backend components.
+	- Become well versed in core Splunk technologies as they apply to application development.
+	- 4+ years of software engineering experience focused on application development.
+	- Bachelor's degree in Computer Science or another related quantitative field of study.
+Equivalent work experience and/or training will also be considered.
+	- Programming experience using languages such as Python, Java, C/C++, or similar languages.
+	- Practiced with client-side scripting and JavaScript frameworks (React and/or Backbone.js).
+	- Familiar with front-end technologies (HTML5, CSS3, Responsive Design).
+	- A solid grasp of data structures, algorithms, and RESTful APIs.
+	- Understanding of scalable distributed web applications using open source or proprietary technologies.
+	- Ability to learn new technologies quickly and to understand a wide variety of technical challenges to be solved.
+	- Strong collaborative and interpersonal skills.
+	- Ability and desire to work effectively with others within a dynamic environment.
+	- Understanding of relational databases' (Postgres).
+	- Proponent of test-driven development (TDD) and understanding of CI/CD technologies.
+	- Experience with secure coding practices.
+	- Familiarity with orchestration and cloud stack and technologies like K8s, Kinesis, Kafka.
+	- Familiarity with information security is a plus.
+	- Opportunities to develop and grow as an engineer.
+We are always expanding into new areas, working with cloud stacks, open source projects, and exploring new technologies.
+	- Internal technical training and company-wide hackathons.
+	- A team of extraordinarily capable and dedicated peers.
+	- Breadth and depth.
+You are interested to work on an area that dynamically scales to meet the needs of Splunk’s offerings.
+	- Growth and mentorship.
+We believe in growing engineers through ownership and leadership opportunities.
+We also believe that mentors help both sides of the equation.
+	- Fun.
+We have frequent group outings and team-building events.
+We are committed to having every employee want to give it their all, be respectful and a part of the family, and have a smile on their face while doing it.
+	- Work life balance, with efficient work from home environments today and modern offices standing by for future times.
+	- We value diversity at our company.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or any other applicable legally protected characteristics in the location in which the candidate is applying.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.